rotshidzw/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To Do list

-> Description the project.
+>In this project, you will implement the CRUD (create, update, delete) methods.
+All the elements of the user interface will be fully functional and your application will be completed.

 ## Built With

-- Major languages
+- HTML&CSS&JAVACSRIPT
-- Frameworks
+- VISUAL BASIC CODE
-- Technologies used
+- npm install

 ## Live Demo (if available)